Cyclosa argenteoalba: Female genital mutilation

-Male C. argenteoalba often mutilate female spiders’ genitals during mating.
+Male C. argenteoalba often mutilate female spiders' genitals during mating.
 They do this by detaching the female's scape, which is their genital appendage that the male must grab to position itself and is necessary for successful mating.
 Females do not seem to resist mutilation in any way.
 Male spiders exhibit mutilation behavior in order to control how often the females are able to mate and increase the probability that they will father her offspring, thereby increasing their own fitness.
-This method of increasing fitness is relatively low-cost to the male, as compared to other means such as guarding the female, blocking females’ genital openings with their own appendages, or sexual cannibalism where the male is eaten by the female.
+This method of increasing fitness is relatively low-cost to the male, as compared to other means such as guarding the female, blocking females' genital openings with their own appendages, or sexual cannibalism where the male is eaten by the female.
 C. argenteoalba do not often exhibit female genital mutilation until after males have filled both of the female's genital openings.
 Even males that had already mated with another female did not often exhibit mutilation behavior towards the second female that only had one palpal insertion.
 Experiments were also conducted where one of the male's pedipalps was removed, and mutilation was much more common after contralateral insertions than ipsilateral insertions.
 These results support the two-action hypothesis, which is that each insertion cuts the female's scape halfway on one side and usually requires an insertion on the right and left sides to fully remove the scape.

 Enemies

 Predators

 Some common predators of C. argenteoalba include wasps, parasitic flies, birds, jumping spiders that feed on other spiders, and praying mantises.
 C. argenteoalba's conspicuous silver coloring may be costly since they are more easily seen by their predators.
-As mentioned above, their web decorations are thought to deter predators by making them seem more intimidating.
+Their web decorations are thought to deter predators by making them seem more intimidating.

 Parasites

 C. argenteoalba are often found with koinobiont parasitoid larvae attached to them.
 Koinobiont means they allow their host to continue being active during parasitism.
 One common example of parasitoid larvae often found on C. argenteoalba are polysphinctines such as Reclinervellus nielseni, which are a type of wasp.
 These parasites consume the spider hosts after the larvae have matured and then the parasites can complete metamorphosis.
 While the larvae are still attached, the spiders show behavior that seems to be manipulated by the larvae through their secretions.
-The spiders’ webs were altered from the normal sticky spiral and instead constructed simplified “cocoon” webs with V-shaped radii, more hub loops, and silk decorations.
+The spiders' webs were altered from the normal sticky spiral and instead constructed simplified "cocoon" webs with V-shaped radii, more hub loops, and silk decorations.
 Whether or not each specific web attribute was produced depended on when the parasite was removed from the spider, suggesting that each web feature is made independently.
-Even though the parasites’ manipulation appeared quickly and was long-lasting, the spiders were eventually able to revert to their normal web-building some time after the larvae were removed.
+Even though the parasites' manipulation appeared quickly and was long-lasting, the spiders were eventually able to revert to their normal web-building some time after the larvae were removed.
 This manipulated behavior was more prominent and enduring the longer the parasites were left on the spiders.